 is about CREATIVITY

 is about FINDING THE NEW / REDISCOVERING THE OLD

-Nature and physical surroundings have long inspired composers: whether it's the more than 150,000 lakes in Finland, the Northern Lights in Canada, or the astronomical wonders of our Cosmos.
-To honor the 150th birth season of Jean Sibelius, SONOS performs “The Wood Nymph” and a newly commissioned Concerto for Two Pianos and Chamber Orchestra (including a “Valse Triste”) by Fredrik Sixten.
-South Korea’s Yoo + Kim Piano Duo (winners of the 2013 Dranoff International 2 Piano Competition) will perform.
-Also on the program is music by Pulitzer Prize-winning composer Paul Moravec, and Finnish composer Pehr Henrik Nordgen.
+Composers are inspired by life, nature and their surroundings: whether by the more than 150,000 lakes in Finland, the Northern Lights in Canada, or the astronomical wonders of our Cosmos.
+To honor the 150th birth year of Jean Sibelius, SONOS performs “The Wood Nymph” and commissioned a new Concerto for 2 Pianos and Chamber Orchestra (including a “Valse Triste”) by Fredrik Sixten.
+South Korea’s Piano Duo Yoo & Kim (winners of the 2013 Dranoff International 2 Piano Competition) will perform.
+Also on the program is Pulitzer Prize winning composer Paul Moravec, and Finnish composer Pehr Henrik Nordgen.